react-native-community/cli/docs/autolinking.md

 That's it.
 No more editing build config files to use native code.

-> Autolinking is a replacement for [react-native link](https://github.com/react-native-community/cli/blob/master/docs/commands.md#link).
-If you have been using React Native before version 0.60, please `unlink` native dependencies if you have any from a previous install.

 ## How does it work

 Each platform defines its own [`platforms`](./platforms.md) configuration.
 It instructs the CLI on how to find information about native dependencies.
 This information is exposed through the [`config`](./commands.md#config) command in a JSON format.
 It's then used by the scripts run by the platform's build tools.
 Each script applies the logic to link native dependencies specific to its platform.